John Bowlby: Career

 One of Bowlby's main findings through his research with these children was that 17 out of the 44 thieves experienced early and prolonged separation (six months or more) from their primary caregiver before the age of five.
 In comparison, only two out of the 44 children who did not steal had experienced prolonged separation from their primary caregiver before the age of five.
 More specifically, Bowlby found that 12 out of the 14 children who were categorized as affectionless were found to have experienced complete and prolonged separation before the age of five.
 These findings were important and brought more attention to the impact of early environmental experiences on healthy child development.

 After the war, he was deputy director of the Tavistock Clinic, and from 1950, Mental Health Consultant to the World Health Organization.

 Because of his previous work with maladapted and delinquent children, he became interested in the development of children and returned to work at the London Child Guidance Clinic in Islington.
 His interest was probably increased by a variety of wartime events involving separation of young children from familiar people.
 These included the rescue of Jewish children by the Kindertransport arrangements, the evacuation of children from London to keep them safe from air raids, and the use of group nurseries to allow mothers of young children to contribute to the war effort.
 Bowlby was interested from the beginning of his career in the problem of separation, the wartime work of Anna Freud and Dorothy Burlingham on evacuees, and the work of René Spitz with orphans.

 By the late 1950s, he had accumulated a body of observational and theoretical work to indicate the fundamental importance for human development of attachment from birth.
+He contributed evidence to the Platt Report 1959 about how separation from mother whilst in hospital could be harmful to children.

 Bowlby was interested in finding out the patterns of family interaction involved in both healthy and pathological development.
 He focused on how attachment difficulties were transmitted from one generation to the next.
 In his development of attachment theory, he proposed the idea that attachment behaviour was an evolutionary survival strategy for protecting the infant from predators.
 Mary Ainsworth joined Bowlby's research unit at Tavistock and further extended and tested his ideas.
 She played the primary role in suggesting that several attachment styles existed.